brimdata/zui/docs/Zeek-Customization.md

 To use a different Zeek setup, there is now a Brim preference to specify the Zeek "runner", an executable script or command run when a pcap import occurs, which launches Zeek to read the pcap's data & write Zeek logs.
-The next section describe how to change the runner preference to point to leverage an existing customized Zeek install, and the following section shows how to start from Brim's own Zeek binary packages to create your own customized Zeek.
+The next section describes how to change the runner preference to point to an existing customized Zeek install, and the subsequent section shows how to optionally use Brim's own Zeek binary packages as a starting point to create your customized Zeek.

-# Using the Zeek Runner Preference
+# Zeek Runner Configuration

 Brim uses an executable script or command, called a Zeek "runner", to execute Zeek with any needed environment variables, command line options, or other configuration.
 A Brim preference is available to specify the location of the Zeek runner